 This influences our work efforts but more importantly our health.

 In the end, poor sleep quality or too little sleep can lead to a deterioration of our immune system and lead to serious conditions such as obesity, vascular diseases and stress.
-Research has also shown that people who work night shifts shorten their lives with 5-7 years.
+Research has also shown that people who work night shifts shorten their lives by 5-7 years.

 Sleep is also important for the clients we care for every day.
 However, it can be difficult to know if a client is getting the necessary hours of sleep he or she needs and even more difficult to know if the sleep they are getting is of a high enough quality.